syhunt/KanaShift/docs/PhonoShift explanation.md

 ## Optional punctuation shifting

-ROT500K includes an optional, reversible punctuation swap step that **does not move punctuation positions**.
+ROT500K2 includes an optional, reversible punctuation swap that **does not move punctuation positions**.

-In the shown implementation, punctuation shifting is intentionally minimal:
+In the reference implementation:

--   opening marks set: `¿¡`
+-   opening marks: `¿¡`

--   ending marks set: `!?`
+-   ending marks: `!?`

-Each punctuation character in those sets rotates within its own small set using a keystream derived from a **punctuation-specific salt suffix** (so punctuation uses an independent sub-stream).
+Each punctuation character rotates within its own small set using a **nonce-aware, domain-separated keystream**.

-**Purpose:** hide the semantic hint of “question vs exclamation” while keeping sentences visually readable and preserving layout.
+**Purpose:** hide semantic cues like “question vs exclamation” while keeping text readable and layout-stable.

+___

+## Stealth framing (ROT500K2 wire format)

+ROT500K2 ciphertexts are wrapped in a **stealth frame** with **no fixed ASCII signature**, designed to blend naturally into text.

+High-level behavior:

+-   The frame embeds:

+    -   mode identifier

+    -   per-message nonce

+    -   optional padding

+-   The header is encoded as **pronounceable syllables**

+-   The payload immediately follows the header

+### Strict vs tolerant decoding

+-   **Verified modes (T / P / V)** use **strict frame parsing**.

+-   **Base ROT500K2 decode** may optionally use **tolerant detection**, scanning text to locate a valid stealth frame embedded inside a larger string.

+This makes base decoding robust when ciphertext is pasted into surrounding prose, logs, or messages.

 ___